 And of course, there are many other reasons to consider pursuing more education in your field.
 Many of our experts mentioned the incredible skills and insights they developed in their graduate programs, as well as networks with like-minded people and important life lessons.
 Those intangible benefits can be much harder to measure, but you can gather an idea about what your experience could be like when you look deeper into a specific Master’s program.

-If a Master’s degree sounds like it might be right for you, familiarize yourself with the Master’s degree programs at Rasmussen College to find your industry and learn about your options.
+If a Master’s degree sounds like it might be right for you, familiarize yourself with the Master’s degree programs at Rasmussen University to find your industry and learn about your options.

 1U.S.
 Bureau of Labor Statistics, Career Outlook, Should I Get a Master’s Degree? [information accessed November 6, 2018] https://www.bls.gov/careeroutlook/2015/article/should-i-get-a-masters-degree.htm